AtheraSage/.github/POLICY_ALIGNMENT.md

-# AtheraSage Alignment with the U.S. AI Action Plan
+# AtheraSage™ Alignment with the U.S. AI Action Plan

-This document outlines how AtheraSage aligns with the strategic pillars and priorities outlined in the Trump Administration’s second-term AI Action Plan.
-As a privacy-first, locally run AI platform built on open-source principles and modular personality configurations, AtheraSage directly contributes to national goals around innovation, infrastructure, and international leadership.
+This document outlines how AtheraSage aligns with the strategic pillars of the U.S. "AI Action Plan" published in July 2025.
+As a privacy-first, open-source AI platform for building emotionally intelligent, privacy-first companions, AtheraSage directly contributes to national goals promoting innovation, infrastructure, and international leadership.

 ---